chipsalliance/firrtl-spec/spec.md

 In order for a connection to be legal the following conditions must hold:

-1. The types of the left-hand and right-hand side expressions must be equivalent (see [@sec:type-equivalence] for details).
+1. The types of the left-hand and right-hand side expressions must be equivalent (see [@sec:type-equivalence]).

-2. When a connect is expanded using the connection algorithm (see [@sec:the-connection-algorithm]), each leaf connection destination must have sink or duplex flow (see [@sec:flow]).
+2. The left-hand side must have sink or duplex flow (see [@sec:flow]).

+3. The right-hand side must have either:

+    1.  source flow,

+    2.  duplex flow,

+    3.  or source flow in all leaf subexpressions.

-3. The left-hand side and right-hand side types are not property types.
+4. The left-hand side and right-hand side types are not property types.

 Connect statements from a narrower ground type component to a wider ground type component will have its value automatically sign-extended or zero-extended to the larger bit width.

+> Condition 3.3 allows a read of an output port or an instance input.
+> Note: the underlying port declaration may have either input or output direction, but due to field `flip`{.firrtl}s meets the criteria in Condition 3.3.

 ### The Connection Algorithm